Hieromon/AutoConnect/mkdocs/advancedusage.md

 Portal.begin();
 ```

-An [**autoReconnect**](apiconfig.md#autoreconnect) option is only available for [*AutoConnect::begin*](api.md#begin) without SSID and PASSWORD parameter.
+An [**autoReconnect**](apiconfig.md#autoreconnect) option is only available for [AutoConnect::begin](api.md#begin) without SSID and PASSWORD parameter.

 !!! note "An autoReconnect is not autoreconnect"
     The [*WiFiSTAClass::disconnect*](https://github.com/espressif/arduino-esp32/blob/a0f0bd930cfd2d607bf3d3288f46e2d265dd2e11/libraries/WiFi/src/WiFiSTA.h#L46) function implemented in the arduino-esp32 has extended parameters than the ESP8266's arduino-core.
 The second parameter of WiFi.disconnect on the arduino-esp32 core that does not exist in the [ESP8266WiFiSTAClass](https://github.com/esp8266/Arduino/blob/7e1bdb225da8ab337373517e6a86a99432921a86/libraries/ESP8266WiFi/src/ESP8266WiFiSTA.cpp#L296) has the effect of deleting the currently connected WiFi configuration and its default value is "false".
-On the ESP32 platform, even if WiFi.disconnect is executed, WiFi.begin() without the parameters in the next turn will try to connect to that AP.
+On the ESP32 platform, even if WiFi.disconnect is executed, WiFi.begin without the parameters in the next turn will try to connect to that AP.
 That is, automatic reconnection is implemented in arduino-esp32 already.
 Although this behavior appears seemingly competent, it is rather a disadvantage in scenes where you want to change the access point each time.
 When explicitly disconnecting WiFi from the Disconnect menu, AutoConnect will erase the AP connection settings saved by the arduino-esp32 core.
 AutoConnect's automatic reconnection is a mechanism independent from the automatic reconnection of the arduino-esp32 core.

 ### <i class="fa fa-caret-right"></i> Automatic reconnect (Background)

-Combining [**autoReconnect**](advancedusage.md#automatic-reconnect) with [*AutoConnectConfig::reconnectInterval*](apiconfig.md#reconnectinterval) allows you to periodically repeat connection attempts to known access points within [*AutoConnect::handleClient*](api.md#handleclient).
+Combining [**autoReconnect**](advancedusage.md#automatic-reconnect) with [*AutoConnectConfig::reconnectInterval*](apiconfig.md#reconnectinterval) allows you to periodically repeat connection attempts to known access points within [AutoConnect::handleClient](api.md#handleclient).
 This process is pseudo-asynchronous and does not block the Sketch process in the `loop()` function.

 The reconnectInterval specifies the interval time to seek for known access points with saved credentials during the **handleClient** loop and attempt to connect to the AP.